KC-10 fuels bomber mission

-A U.S. Air Force KC-10 Extender refuels an F-15E Strike Eagle in the U.S. Central Command area of responsibility Jan.
+A U.S. Air Force F-15E Strike Eagle flies in the U.S. Central Command area of responsibility Jan.
 27, 2021.
 The F-15E Strike Eagle is a dual-role fighter designed to perform air-to-air and air-to-ground missions, demonstrating U.S. Air Force Centrals' posture to defend and deter against potential aggression.
 (U.S. Air Force photo by Staff Sgt.
 Sean Carnes)

 |Date Taken: